Dust Devil in Arizona

 Understanding Devils:

-devils, a prevalent phenomenon in Arizona and across the globe, are swirling columns filled with , typically smaller and less intense than tornadoes.
+Dust devils, a prevalent phenomenon in Arizona and across the globe, are swirling columns filled with dust, typically smaller and less intense than tornadoes.
 These vortices, ranging from 10 to 300 feet in diameter and towering up to 500 to 1000 feet, are fueled by strong surface heating.
-While most dust devils last mere minutes before dissipating, those in Arizona's desert regions can endure for an hour or more, reaching heights of several thousand feet and boasting speeds exceeding 60 mph.
+While most dust devils last mere minutes before dissipating, those in Arizona's desert regions can endure for an hour or more, reaching heights of several thousand feet and boasting wind speeds exceeding 60 mph.

 Formation of Dust Devils: